empersun/empersun/README.md

           3. Good at writing and speaking
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- ✨ Some of my research outcomes :
+- ✨ Some of my research outcomes:

          1. Have been applied to biologists' state-of-the-art study on pathology image based AD prognosis.

          2. Have been applied to analysis football players' performance and select the better football players in certain team.

 <!---